squidsolutions/jssdk-core-widgets/README.md

 jssdk-core-widgets
 ==================

-A set of base widgets :
+A set of base widgets using Handlebars.js for templating.

 Login widget
 --